mattmakai/fullstackpython.com/source/content/posts/160509-django-gunicorn-ubuntu-1604.markdown

 * [Green Unicorn (Gunicorn)](/green-unicorn-gunicorn.html) version
   [19.4](http://docs.gunicorn.org/en/stable/news.html)

-If you're running on Mac OS X or Windows, use virtualization software such as [Parallels](https://www.parallels.com/products/desktop/) (this is what I use, but it's Mac OS X-only) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) with the
+If you are running Mac OS X or Windows, use virtualization software such as [Parallels](https://www.parallels.com/products/desktop/) (this is what I use, but it's Mac OS X-only) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) with the